jakearchibald/jakearchibald.com/static-build/posts/2016/10/svg-media-queries/index.md

 ---
 title: SVG & media queries
 date: 2016-10-10 14:50:06
+summary:
-summary: One of the great things about SVG is you can use media queries to add responsiveness to images, but which viewport triggers those media queries?
+  One of the great things about SVG is you can use media queries to add responsiveness to images, but which viewport triggers those media queries?
 mindframe: ''
-image: ''
+image: null
+meta:
-meta: You can use media queries to add responsiveness to SVG, but which viewport triggers those media queries?
+  You can use media queries to add responsiveness to SVG, but which viewport triggers those media queries?
 ---